 How does the salary cap of NBA teams work?
 Trades, extensions, minimum veteran salary

-The NBA salary cap, which is the ceiling that sets a limit on how much teams can spend on their players during a season, is the only one in the American league that is somewhat workable; the NBA has a “soft cap” that allows teams to exceed the cap limit.
-Sometimes, teams go over both the cap limit and the luxury-tax line, which is simply paying the penalty for what you exceed.
-The Warriors and the Nets are good examples of teams that are diving into tax with nine-figure bills this season.
+The NBA salary cap, which is the ceiling that sets a limit on how much teams can spend on their players during a season, is the only one in the American League that is somewhat workable; the NBA has a “soft cap” that allows teams to exceed the cap limit.
+Sometimes, couples go over the cap limit and the luxury-tax line, simply paying the penalty for what they exceed.
+The Warriors and the Nets are good examples of teams diving into tax with nine-figure bills this season.

-When a team blows past their cap room, they have a series of exceptions that allow them to exceed that cap, including mid-level, bi-annual and several forms of Bird rights that you will read more of below.
+When a team blows past its cap room, they have a series of exceptions that allow them to exceed that cap, including mid-level, bi-annual, and several forms of Bird rights that you will read more of below.

 Once the league year ends and the new one starts, hard-capped teams become free again to exceed the succeeding year’s tax apron; an apron is essentially a hard cap for any team that acquires a player via sign-and-trade, signs a player using the non-taxpayer mid-level exception, or a bi-annual exception.